-You are responsible for all readings and the completion of all assignments on a timely basis.
-Your grade will be determined by three examinations, a few case assignments, and the development and presentation of a business plan and investment proposal.
+You are responsible for all lectures, readings and the completion of all assignments on a timely basis.
+Your grade will be determined by three examinations, a few case assignments, and the development of a business plan and investment proposal.
+All examinations will be obviously "take-home" and issued on Saturdays.
+They are openended, essay based examinations.